PostgreSQL Source Code git master

 Definition: elog.h:149

-References Assert, DEBUG2, ereport, errmsg(), errmsg_internal(), i, kill, LOG, NumProcSignalSlots, pg_atomic_read_u32(), ProcSignal, ProcSignalHeader::psh_slot, ProcSignalSlot::pss_cancel_key, ProcSignalSlot::pss_cancel_key_valid, ProcSignalSlot::pss_mutex, ProcSignalSlot::pss_pid, SpinLockAcquire, and SpinLockRelease.
+References Assert(), DEBUG2, ereport, errmsg(), errmsg_internal(), i, kill, LOG, NumProcSignalSlots, pg_atomic_read_u32(), ProcSignal, ProcSignalHeader::psh_slot, ProcSignalSlot::pss_cancel_key, ProcSignalSlot::pss_cancel_key_len, ProcSignalSlot::pss_mutex, ProcSignalSlot::pss_pid, SpinLockAcquire, SpinLockRelease, and timingsafe_bcmp().

-Referenced by ProcessStartupPacket().
+Referenced by ProcessCancelRequestPacket().

 ◆ SendProcSignal()